kgisl/project-ideas/ssaChallenge/59second.md

 #59 second Video

+"Life's battles don't always go to the stronger or faster man.
+But sooner or later, the man who wins is the man who thinks he can." - Vincent Lombardi

 >“What stands between you and your dreams is the need for your **conviction**.”
 - _Subrato Bagchi, former Gardener, MindTree, CII Connect Coimbatore 2010_